 We apply the station information on file for the last day of the Fall survey/December report period to the whole fieldwork year.

 ELIGIBLE STATIONS

-FCC-licensed, commercial AM and FM radio stations that have signal coverage in a county are eligible to be reported in that county's audience estimates.
+FCC-licensed, commercial AM and FM radio stations and Total Line Reporting combos that have signal coverage in a county are eligible to be reported in that county's audience estimates.

 MINIMUM REPORTING STANDARD